 Chemotypes of cultivated varieties

-Most cultivars on the market are predominant in either myrcrene or caryophyllene, or both.
-However, research into the chemotypes of today's cultivars suggests that one cultivar does not necessarily express one unifying chemotype, but rather, may exhibit a spectrum of chemotypes.
+Most cultivars on the market are predominant in either myrcene or caryophyllene, or both.
+However, research into the chemotypes of today's cultivars suggests that one cultivar does not necessarily express just one chemotype, but rather, may exhibit a spectrum of chemotypes.
 In other words, two plants of the same cultivated variety may have slightly different chemical expressions.
 These findings actually tell us a lot about the obsolescence of our current cannabis taxonomy — namely, the indica/sativa/hybrid classification model.

 The terms indica and sativa were originally used to describe a cannabis plant's physical traits and geographic origin, not its chemical makeup.
 Furthermore, the indica/sativa taxonomy was established long before we knew anything about cannabis terpenes and the enormous variety of chemotypes implicated by their presence in the cannabis plant.
 Their inception also came long before intensive breeding utterly diversified the chemical makeup of the cannabis plant.

-A recent study on terpene and cannabinoid expressions in a wide range of plant samples concluded that a chemotaxonomic classification — or, more accurately, classifying cannabis by its terpene and cannabinoid contents — will be more effective in identifying the best medical uses for a given cultivar.
+A recent study on terpene and cannabinoid expressions in a wide range of plant samples concluded that a chemotaxonomic classification — or, more accurately, classifying cannabis by its terpene and cannabinoid contents — would be more effective in identifying the best medical uses for a given cultivar.

 Chemotypes of landrace varieties